 Descriptive Research

 In this type of research, a researcher often studies the characteristics of a dataset.
-This includes applying mean, median and standard deviation equations to understand the data.
+This includes applying the mean, median, and standard deviation equations to understand the data.

 Example: Surveys and observational studies